quasarframework/quasar-framework.org/source/components/collapsible.md

 </q-list>
 ```

-You can add `item-delimiter` class on the list `<div>` element if you want separators between Collapsibles.
+You can add `item-separator` class on the list `<div>` element if you want separators between Collapsibles.

 ## Preselecting Items
 Collapsible items can be opened by default: